 Use an Opportunities Survey like the one below to determine business needs that can best be supported by knowledge management.

-Determining what your users are struggling with, what they would like to see provided, and what they think should be done will help ensure your Top 3 Objectives are based on real imperatives.
+Determining what your users are struggling with, what they would like to see provided, and what they think should be done will help ensure your Top 3 Objectives are based on real imperatives and will increase KM adoption.

 - Check all of the following challenges that you experience: